 Please Note that you are viewing the non-styled version of the Ohio Emergency Management Agency website.
 Either your browser does not support Cascading Style Sheets (CSS) or it is disabled.
 We suggest upgrading your browser to the latest version of your favorite Internet browser.

-Adds emergency contact information to your driving record, for law enforcement purposes only, in the event one of your family members would need to be contacted regarding an emergency situation.
+Add emergency contact information to your driving record, for law enforcement purposes only, in the event one of your family members would need to be contacted regarding an emergency situation.

-You can now allow your emergency contact person(s) to share your current medical information with medical professionals providing emergency medical treatment, if you are ever involved in an emergency or otherwise unable to communicate.
+You can also allow your emergency contact person(s) to share your current medical information with medical professionals providing emergency medical treatment, if you are ever involved in an emergency or otherwise unable to communicate.